pikelet-lang/pikelet/book/src/appendix/theory.md

 > **TODO:**
 >
-> - Coverage (ie. that a series of patterns covers all possible values)
+> - Pattern matching coverage checking
 > - Ensure that parametericity is maintained.
 Should we forbid [pattern matching
 >   directly on types][type-patterns]?
 McBride seems to [think we can have our
 >   cake and eat it][type-patterns-mcbride]!